Travel Auckland to Christchurch Stray style! The "Short Moe" is Stray's Moe Pass without the very Far South.

 Psst!
 Looking to do this pass in a loop, or start somewhere other than Auckland?
 Check out the Short Max Pass.

-Book this pass before 1 September and and we'll throw the JACK Pass in for free!
+Book this pass before or on 28 October and we'll throw the JACK Pass in for free!

 See the Timetable tab for all other departure days and times.

 From Auckland: Tuesdays, Wednesday (Summer-only), Thursdays, Saturdays and Sundays (Spring-only).